Green Line (Baltimore): Concept

 In March 2002, the Baltimore Region Rail System Plan Advisory Committee, an independent commission appointed by Transportation Secretary John D. Porcari, developed suggestions for new lines and expansions of existing lines as part of a long-term regional rail system plan for the Baltimore area.
 The committee applied a unified branding scheme for the existing lines and the proposed new lines, identifying each line by a color, as the Washington Metro and many other transit agencies do.
-In the committee's report, the existing Baltimore Metro Subway was renamed the Green Line, and was to be extended northeast of its current terminus at Johns Hopkins Hospital, past Morgan State University and Good Samaritan Hospital in the northeastern part of the city, and ultimately on to White Marsh in Baltimore County.
+In the committee's report, the existing Baltimore Metro SubwayLink was renamed the Green Line, and was to be extended northeast of its current terminus at Johns Hopkins Hospital, past Morgan State University and Good Samaritan Hospital in the northeastern part of the city, and ultimately on to White Marsh in Baltimore County.

-The proposed extension of the Metro Subway was taken up by city and state officials as one of two proposals, from the advisory committee's long-term plan, that would be actively pursued (the other being the Red Line).
-Although the report used the name "Green Line" to refer to the entire expanded Metro Subway, the term is currently being used to refer to the extension under consideration.
-As the existing Metro Subway is currently marked in green on the Baltimore Regional Transit Map, it's possible that the term might someday refer to the entire line.
+The proposed extension of the Metro SubwayLink was taken up by city and state officials as one of two proposals, from the advisory committee's long-term plan, that would be actively pursued (the other being the Red Line).
+Although the report used the name "Green Line" to refer to the entire expanded Metro SubwayLink, the term is currently being used to refer to the extension under consideration.
+As the existing Metro SubwayLink is currently marked in green on the Baltimore Regional Transit Map, it's possible that the term might someday refer to the entire line.

 Extension from Hopkins to Morgan State University

 The current Green Line study focuses only on the 4-mile section of the proposed line from Johns Hopkins Hospital to Morgan State University.
-While an extension of the existing Metro Subway might seem like the most logical mode for this line, the expense of building several miles of underground heavy rail rapid transit might make the project untenable.
+While an extension of the existing Metro SubwayLink might seem like the most logical mode for this line, the expense of building several miles of underground heavy rail rapid transit might make the project untenable.
 Therefore, the ongoing scoping process is also considering bus rapid transit and light rail options as a possibility for this corridor.

 Proposed stations

-North to south, from Johns Hopkins Hospital Station:
+North to south, from Johns Hopkins Hospital station: